thegooddocsproject/chronologue/documentation-and-app-roadmap.md

 # Chronologue App and Documentation plan

-This document lays down some funamentals regarding the Chronologue app and plans the initial set of documentation.
+This document lays down some fundamentals regarding the Chronologue app and plans the initial set of documentation.
 The API data is stored in this repository and deployed with Netlify.
 The documentation will be written and maintained in the Good Docs [website repo](https://github.com/thegooddocsproject/website-hugo).